Car hire Rome, Italy

 The Spanish Steps

 The Spanish Steps are the flight of irregular steps that lead up to the French church of Trinita Dei Monti.
 Though the stairs lead up to the church, they take their name from the famous Rome plaza situated at its base-Piazza di Spagna.
 The Spanish steps are quite popular for ‘Barcaccia’-the boat-shaped mountain created by Lorenzo Bernini.
 Nonetheless, the stairs have been a favorite haunt of tourists, irrespective of the summer or winter season!

 The Colosseum & the Arch of Constantine

-The Colosseum is to Rome as Eiffel Tower is to Paris.
-First started by Vespasian in AD 72 and later enlarged by his son Titus, the Colosseum was inaugurated in the year AD 80.
-The Flavian Amphitheater was large enough for any sort of festival/program, be it theatrical performances, circuses, or games.
-Further, the Colosseum is certainly the largest structure left by the Roman antiquity and it still serves as the model for sports arenas today!
+The Colosseum is to Rome is what Eiffel Tower is to Paris.
+First started by Vespasian in AD 72 and later enlarged by his son Titus, the Colosseum got inaugurated in the year AD 80.
+The Flavian Amphitheater was large enough for any sort of festival, be it theatrical performances, circuses, or games.
+Further, the Colosseum is certainly the largest structure left by the Roman antiquity and it still serves as the model for sports arenas of today!

-Piazza Navona is one of the Rome’s most characteristic Baroque squares.
+Piazza Navona is one of Rome’s most characteristic Baroque squares.
 Before the Piazza, here stood the Roman stadium built by Emperor Domitian.
-The stadium served as a host to several festivals and horse races during the Middle Ages, but was later revamped in the Baroque style by Borromini; the same architect designed a series of magnificent palaces and the church of Sant’Agnese, on its west side.
-Nonetheless, the centerpiece of Piazza Navona- the beautiful Baroque fountain was designed by Borromini archrival-Bernini.
-The fountain figures represent four rivers, namely the Nile, Ganges, Danube and Rio de la Plata around the large basin.
+The stadium served as a host to several festivals and horse races during the Middle Ages but was later revamped in the Baroque style by Borromini.
+The same architect designed a series of magnificent palaces and the church of Sant’Agnese, on its west side.
+Nonetheless, the centerpiece of Piazza Navona - the beautiful Baroque fountain was designed by Borromini archrival - Bernini.
+The fountain figures represent four rivers, namely the Nile, Ganges, Danube, and Rio de la Plata around the large basin.